pmndrs/zustand/readme.md

 ## Memoizing selectors (this is completely optional)

 You can change the selector always!
 But since you essentially pass a new function every render it will subscribe and unsubscribe to the store every time.
-It's that big of a deal, unless you're dealing with hundreds of connected components.
+It's not that much of a big deal, unless you're dealing with hundreds of connected components.
 But you can still memoize your selector with an optional second argument that's similar to Reacts useCallback.
 Give it the dependencies you are interested in and it will let your selector in peace.

 ```jsx
 const book = useBookStore(state => state.books[title], [title])